autonity/partner-registry/README.md

 url: 'https://www.autonity.org' # must be a valid https url
 ```

+#### Images:

-The `thumbnail.png` must be no more than 196x160px.
+The `thumbnail_light.png` must be no more than 196x160px.
 This is used when viewing your project in the grid list.

+The `thumbnail_dark.png` must be no more than 196x160px.
+This is used when viewing your project in the grid list.

-The `banner.png` must be no more than 274x105px.
+The `banner_light.png` must be no more than 274x105px.
 This is used when your product is featured and is in the carousel list.

-#### Tags should be added in order of relevance!
-The most relevant tag should be the first.
+The `banner_dark.png` must be no more than 274x105px.
+This is used when your product is featured and is in the carousel list.

 #### Step 4: Create a pull-request containing your updated data.